MilesWQ/159234/159234Notes_cpp.md

 ### `inline` function

-The `inline` function requires the compiler to perform substitution rather than a full function call.
+A `inline` function requires the compiler to perform substitution rather than a full function call.

+A `inline` function is more efficient but need to be simple enough, avoiding loops or recursions.

 ```
 inline int cube(int i){